Mikea15/mikea15.github.io/_posts/2015-09-13-data-serialization-on-ios-with-unity-and-aot-problems.md

         LoadData();
     }</pre>

-So just in case, I&#8217;ll leave this here for future reference. ;)
+So just in case, I'll leave this here for future reference. ;)